2023 Gao Ilyushin Il-76 crash

 On 23 September 2023, an Ilyushin Il-76 military transport aircraft crashed at Gao International Airport, Mali, after overrunning the runway.
-The crash reportedly killed up to 140 people.
-If confirmed, this would make it the deadliest aircraft disaster in the history of Mali, surpassing Air Algérie Flight 5017 in 2014, as well as the deadliest plane crash in 2023, surpassing Yeti Airlines Flight 691.
+The crash reportedly killed an unknown number of people.

 Aircraft

 The aircraft involved in the accident was an Ilyushin Il-76 strategic airlifter.
 In the immediate aftermath of the crash it was unclear by whom the aircraft was operated.
 Speculation that the aircraft was operating on behalf of the United Nations' MINUSMA peacekeeping mission was denied by the UN in a statement given to German newspaper Frankfurter Allgemeine Zeitung.

 Local journalists initially reported that the aircraft was operated by Belarusian airline Rubystar Airways, either on behalf of the Malian Armed Forces or the Russian Wagner Group private military company, with some outlets stating that the aircraft involved in the crash was carrying the registration EW-412TH.
 Later reports suggested that the aircraft was operated directly by the Malian Air Force with the registration TZ-98T.